 Selective serotonin reuptake inhibitors (SSRIs) are first-line pharmacotherapy for mood and anxiety disorders.
 The common mechanism of drugs in this class is antagonism of the serotonin transporter.
 Within the serotonin transporter gene, two polymorphic sites termed 5-HTTLPR and STin2, are proposed to have functional consequences and thus have been attractive candidates for pharmacogenetic studies of SSRI efficacy and tolerability studies.
 This review summarizes approximately 15 years of study of these polymorphisms as they relate to SSRI tolerability phenotypes.
 Despite some null and occasionally opposite findings, the 5-HTTLPR S allele is generally associated with greater adverse drug reaction burden during SSRI therapy.
 Phenotypically, the most convincing evidence is in studies of antidepressant- induced mania and gastrointestinal adverse events.
 Studies of STin2 are sparse and have conflicting findings.
-Limitations and challenges in interpreting this body of evidence including assay errors, dissimilar grouping of genotypes, the role of ethnicity in associations, and study methodological differences are outlined.
+Limitations and challenges in interpreting this body of evidence including assay errors, dissimilar grouping of genotypes, and the role of ethnicity in associations, and study methodological differences are outlined.
 The clinical utility of serotonin transporter genotypes is not yet delineated but will ultimately depend on genotypic effects on tolerability and efficacy of SSRIs as well as alternative treatments.

-Introduction

-Selective serotonin reuptake inhibitors (SSRIs) are first-line pharmacotherapy for various affective and anxiety disorders, and are generally considered to have a favorable side effect profile compared to alternative agents such as tricyclic antidepressants.1-3 Nonetheless, SSRIs have a wide range of commonly reported adverse drug reactions (ADRs), including but not limited to drowsiness, nausea, and sexual dysfunction which can lead to treatment discontinuation or necessitate alternative therapy.4 In the era of precision medicine, there is interest in identifying genetic factors that can predict the development of treatment-limiting ADRs.
+Selective serotonin reuptake inhibitors (SSRIs) are first-line pharmacotherapy for various affective and anxiety disorders, and are generally considered to have a favorable side effect profile compared with alternative agents such as tricyclic antidepressants.1-3 Nonetheless, SSRIs have a wide range of commonly reported adverse drug reactions (ADRs), including but not limited to drowsiness, nausea, and sexual dysfunction which can lead to treatment discontinuation or necessitate alternative therapy.4 In the era of precision medicine, there is interest in identifying genetic factors that can predict the development of treatment-limiting ADRs.
 The shared mechanism of SSRIs is antagonism of the serotonin transporter, which is responsible for the reuptake of serotonin from the synaptic cleft.
 The serotonin transporter gene (SLC6A4) has known common polymorphisms and is thus an appealing candidate gene for pharmacogenetic studies of SSRIs.

 The majority of studies have focused on an insertion/deletion polymorphism in the 5’ promoter region of SLC6A4 known as 5-HTTLPR.
 Functional studies of the promoter region have been recently and comprehensively reviewed.5 This polymorphism leads to short (S) and long (L) alleles, the latter being 44 base pairs longer and conferring greater expression and activity.
-A single nucleotide polymorphism (rs25531) in the region subdivides the L allele into LA and LG alleles, indicating the presence of adenine or guanine at the polymorphic site.
-The LA allele is typically associated with increased expression and activity compared to LG or S alleles.
+A single nucleotide polymorphism (rs25531) in the region that subdivides the L allele into LA and LG alleles, indicates the presence of adenine or guanine at the polymorphic site.
+The LA allele is typically associated with increased expression and activity compared with LG or S alleles.

-Another genetic region of interest is a variable number of tandem repeats polymorphism in the second intron, termed STin2.
+Another genetic region of interest is a variable number of tandem repeat polymorphism in the second intron, termed STin2.
 This polymorphism is triallelic with 9-, 10-, or 12-repeat alleles.
 The 12-repeat allele is associated with increased SLC6A4 expression.6 Hypothetically, individuals with low expression SLC6A4 genotypes may have greater saturation of serotonin transporters when exposed to SSRIs, increasing central and peripheral serotonin availability which then manifests as ADRs (see Figure 1).

 Some commercially-available genotyping platforms now include 5-HTTLPR, with the intention that this information can be used to inform pharmacotherapy for patients with affective or anxiety disorders.
 Without large RCTs to support or refute the utility of this information or clinical guidelines (e.g., Clinical Pharmacogenomics Implementation Consortium guidelines) to dictate appropriate use of this information when available, knowledge of existing pharmacogenetic studies and nuances of the polymorphic sites in this gene is key.
-The present review summarizes available literature concerning SSRI tolerability phenotypes as they relate to 5-HTTLPR and STin2.
+The present review summarizes the available literature concerning SSRI tolerability phenotypes as they relate to 5-HTTLPR and STin2.

 Methods